 Students examine the theories of and approaches to curriculum design and development as well as approaches to the adaptation of curriculum and instruction for English language learners with special needs.

-Prerequisite: Graduate status, certification in special education; research methods course; SPED 551, SPED 552, SPED 553; or consent of department chair.
+Prerequisite: Graduate status, certification in special education; research methods course; SPED 451 or SPED 551, SPED 552, SPED 453 or SPED 553; or consent of department chair.

 Offered: Annually.